-Legislative sessions occur for 140 days every odd numbered year beginning the second Tuesday in January.
-The Capitol is very busy during sessions.
-The building is crowded and access to certain areas is restricted.
-Usually only the galleries of the chambers are available for touring during session.
+The Capitol is very busy during legislative sessions.
+Parking is available at the Capitol Visitors Garage located at 12th and San Jacinto Streets, however, the building is crowded and access to certain areas is restricted.
+Usually only the galleries of the legislative chambers are available for touring during session.